peter-leonov/ngx_http_js_module/README.markdown

 ### time

-Every call to `new Date()` issues a syscal and gives the most current date time available. nginx in its turn caches time for a performance reasons.
+Every call to `new Date()` issues a syscall and gives the most current date time available. nginx in its turn caches time for a performance reasons.
 It stores it in the every event process “cycle” so the time can be obtained without a syscall. `Nginx.time` takes that cached time for us.

 Return a number with milliseconds from the epoch (like `+new Date()` does).